AiswaryaS-IT/Car-Rental-System/README.md

 - Authentication: Introduce login/registration for secure access.

 ## Why This Project?
 This project represents my initial approach to problem-solving and coding when I began my journey as a developer.
-Now in my pre-final year, I have learned more advanced concepts and developed multiple complex applications, but this project stands as a testament to my growth.
+Now in my pre-final year, I have learned more advanced concepts and developed multiple applications, but this project stands as a testament to my growth.
 Sharing it on GitHub highlights my continuous learning journey and my early hands-on experience in programming.

 ## Connect with Me
 Email: rachelaish2022@gmail.com